-Certified Government Financial Manager® (CGFM®) is a professional certification recognizing the unique skills and special knowledge required of today's government financial managers.
-It covers governmental accounting, auditing, financial reporting, internal controls and budgeting at the federal, state and local levels.
+Certified Government Financial Manager® (CGFM®) is a professional certification awarded by AGA, demonstrating competency in governmental accounting, auditing, financial reporting, internal controls and budgeting at the federal, state and local levels.

 Congratulations to West Valley City and Syracuse City for receiving the Certificate of Excellence in Citizen-Centric Reportingfrom the Association of Governmental Accountants (AGA).